What to Pack for Dreamforce

 Once the big day arrives, go and enjoy the conference.
 Meet new friends, gather new ideas and most importantly grow your business.

-WalkMe provides Salesforce team managers with an indispensable tool to simplify Salesforce usage, enabling new and existing Salesforce users, as they work, to easily and successfully complete their desired tasks.
-By using a series of interactive tip balloons overlaid onscreen, user tasks are broken down into short, step-by-step guided instructions.
+WalkMe provides sales teams with an indispensable tool to simplify Salesforce training and user experience.
+The widget empowers both new and existing Salesforce users to complete tasks effortlessly.
+By using interactive on-screen guidance, user tasks are broken down into short, step-by-step instructions.

-As a result, both during the initial Salesforce orientation process and beyond, managers can empower their users so that they no longer need to focus on the technical aspects of operating Salesforce, freeing them to become more productive and avoid errors through even the most complex processes.
+As a result, both during the initial Salesforce orientation process and beyond, users are freed from having to focus on the technical aspects of operating Salesforce.
+This allows for improved productivity and reduced errors through even the most complex processes.

-WalkMe helps sales administrators to accelerate Salesforce employee time to competence, remove the barriers of entry from other CRM systems, and increase Salesforce user productivity while reducing onboarding and training time and costs.
+WalkMe helps sales administrators to accelerate Salesforce employee time to competence, remove the barriers of entry from other CRM systems, and increase Salesforce user productivity.
+All this while reducing onboarding and training time and costs.